Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Conclusion

 \section{Conclusion}

-In this paper, we presented two datasets, UFMD and UFHD, with high diversity to examine essential COVID-19 preventions and we proposed a system to track preventions which can be mentioned as proper face mask usage, avoiding face-hand interaction, and keeping social distance in a public area.
-While we employed several different deep CNN-based models to perform face mask detection and face-hand interaction detection tasks, we benefited from a rule-based method to track the social distance between people.
-Besides, we presented an end-to-end prevention control system to perform all these three tasks.
-To evaluate our trained models, we performed several tests on both our proposed datasets and already existing datasets in the literature.
-Experimental results stated that our proposed models are achieved significantly high performance on all datasets with the help of our proposed datasets since they have a large amount of variation and they represent various cases in a real-world scenario.
+In this paper, we proposed a system to track essential COVID-19 preventions.
+We collected two unconstrained datasets, ISL-UFMD and ISL-UFHD, with high diversity.
+While we employed several different CNN-based models to perform face mask and face-hand interaction detection tasks, we benefited from a geometric calculation method to track the social distance between people.
+Experimental results showed that our proposed models achieved significantly high performance with the help of our proposed datasets, since they contain a large amount of variation and they represent various cases in the real-world scenario.
 The cross-dataset experiments indicate the generalization capacity of our proposed models on unseen data.
-The proposed system can be effectively utilized to track all preventions againts the transmission of COVID-19.
+The proposed system can be effectively utilized to track all preventions against the transmission of COVID-19.